RaveHustler2412/drug-api/README.md

-# FaaS based Drug Automation for Pharma
+# Drug Automation for Pharma using QR

 # API functionality with UI